 A New Day, A New Email Threat

-To best explain how the data science works behind the scenes, it is important to break down the parts of a message that are analyzed and how the machine learning models are applied–this includes the various components embedded in email header data, including:
+To understand how data science works behind the scenes, it’s helpful to break down the specific parts of an email that are analyzed and how machine learning models are applied.
+This includes various components embedded within the email header, such as:

 - “From” field, or Sender Display Name